seth586/guides/FreeNAS/extras.md

 This is a fully indexed Electrum Server.
 It adds +40GB or so, but can look up any address or xpub, whereas Electrum Personal Server is lightweight, but only indexes addresses and xpubs you specify.

 #### [Tor relay node](extras/torrelay.md)
-Tor doesn't give anonymity unless there are sufficient relays to hide the source from the destination, and vice versa.
-If you need an onion service anonymity (such as running bitcoin in `onlynet=onion`) [do not run a relay](https://research.kudelskisecurity.com/2013/09/04/dont-run-a-tor-router-and-a-hidden-service-from-the-same-connection/).
+Tor doesn't give anonymity or sufficient bandwidth unless there are enough volunteer relays helping the network.
+If you need onion service anonymity for bitcoin and lightning [do not run a relay](https://research.kudelskisecurity.com/2013/09/04/dont-run-a-tor-router-and-a-hidden-service-from-the-same-connection/) from the same internet connection.

 ### Mobile Wallets for Android over Tor Hidden Service
 Connect securely, privately, and anonymously to your home node wherever you are in the world!